-The Group has its business continuity plan and developed response and recovery plans as part of five phases of its crisis management response to address the business disruption on its operations and financial performance.
+The Group has its business continuity plan and developed response and recovery plans as part of five phases of its crisis management response to address the business disruption caused by the global pandemic on its operations and financial performance.

 A number of techniques are applied to effectively manage the operational risk across the Group.
 These include: